GerRudi/TaskerStuff/02_Car_Radio_add_song_to_Spotify_playlist_README.md

 So I was wondering if I could remap their functionality in some way.

 At first I was hoping these buttons are just simple KeyInput events and tried to capture them with AutoInput - no success.
-Then I analyzed the Bluetooth Android log (btsnoop_hci.log) to understand what's going on.
+Then I analyzed the Bluetooth Android log (btsnoop_hci.log) with Wireshark to understand what's going on.
-This was fun and I learned a bit about how some Bluetooth protocols work but tasker has no way to capture these incoming bluetooth commands.
+This was fun and I learned a bit about how some Bluetooth protocols work but tasker has no way to capture these incoming Bluetooth commands.

 Some people on the /r/Tasker Subreddit then told me that Tasker "recently" got an update and is now able to read system logs.
-To setup a logcat task can be a bit tricky using only the Tasker App so I first captured the logs using MatLog Libre from F-Droid.
+Setting up a logcat task can be a bit tricky using only the Tasker App so I first captured the logs using MatLog Libre from F-Droid.

 After that it was a bit of trial and error to find a reliable Logcat entry (as of writing this, there's also no way to use wildcards for the logcat entries, which also made things harder).
-I found an entry that was always written when I pressed the repeat/shuffle button but this lead to the next (and last) problem.
+I found an entry that was always written when I pressed the repeat/shuffle button but this lead to the next (and final) problem.
 This entry also gets written immediately after connecting to the radio unit and can also be triggered several times while only pressing the button once.
 Therefore I had to add some cooldowns using variables and the script was finally working great!

 # Possible enhancements
-You could add a check if Spotify is actually currently running.
+You could add a condition to check if Spotify is actually currently running.
-That way you can actually use the buttons in combination with other music players without any issues.
+That way you can actually use the buttons in combination with other music players without any possible side effects.

 # Tasker descriptions